Cardinals vs. Giants Player Props Betting Odds

-LaMonte Wade Jr and Paul Goldschmidt are two of the top players with prop bets for the taking when the San Francisco Giants and the St. Louis Cardinals meet at Busch Stadium on Monday (first pitch at 7:45 PM ET).
+Player prop bet odds for Paul Goldschmidt, LaMonte Wade Jr and others are listed when the St. Louis Cardinals host the San Francisco Giants at Busch Stadium on Tuesday at 7:45 PM ET.

 Bet on this matchup or its props with BetMGM!